8-8-18 | Success Story

-Through quality education, María has not only developed her vocabulary but has also improved her social skills and strengthened her self-esteem.
+Through quality education and balanced school meals, María has not only developed her vocabulary but has also improved her social skills and strengthened her self-esteem.
 Esperanza feels eternally grateful with Fabretto and, for this reason, she volunteers at her children’s school, helping cook the school meals that are served daily.
 She also never misses any of the parent workshops that Fabretto implements in the community, where she has learned about healthy habits and also educational techniques, which she implements with her seven children at home.

-Despite the economic obstacles that Maria and her family face, the educational and nutritional support that Maria receives through Fabretto has been true hope for their future.
-Today, the little girl is on her way to breaking the cycle of poverty and achieving her dreams.
+Despite the economic obstacles that Maria and her family face, the educational and nutritional support that Maria receives through Fabretto and FMSC has been true hope for their future.
+Today, the little girl is on her way to achieving her dreams and breaking the cycle of poverty.

 In 2017, 80% of 1st–3rd grade students like Maria enrolled in Fabretto’s education enrichment program, improved their reading and writing skills (EGRA Evaluation).